Math major and advanced courses FAQ

 Do cross-listed courses count as graduate, for purpose of the intensive major?

-Technical note: You should use the undergraduate number if you wish to apply the course toward undergraduate requirements, and the graduate number if you wish to apply the course toward the graduate portion of the degree.
+Technical note: You should use the undergraduate number if you wish to apply the course toward undergraduate requirements, and you must use the graduate number if you wish to use the course as one of the two required graduate courses.

 Where can I find general information about combined B.S. / M.S. degrees?